Digital Bridge acquires data center company

 Boutique investment bank D.H.
 Capital advised DataBank on the deal.

-(Reporting by Liana B. Baker in San Francisco; Editing by Stephen Coates and Diane Craft)
+(Reporting by Liana B. Baker in San Francisco; Editing by Stephen Coates)

+Jan 30 The following bids, mergers, acquisitions and disposals were reported by 2040 GMT on Monday:

+Jan 30 Keysight Technologies Inc, a provider of software and equipment to the electronics industry, said on Monday it would buy U.S. data technology company Ixia for about $1.6 billion in cash in a bid to increase its software and security portfolio.